 3 Under Sect.
-4.9.5 in the Clarksburg East Environmental Overlay zone , "the maximum density with MPDU bonus density is 3.66 units per acre".
+4.9.5.D.5 in the Clarksburg East Environmental Overlay zone, "the maximum density with MPDU bonus density is 3.66 units per acre".

 4 The Clarksburg East Environmental Overlay Zone under Sect.
 4.9.5 supersedes the density specifications under Sect.
 4.4.8.1 for properties in the R-90 Zone.
+5 Properties are limited to 1 du/5 acres under Sect.
+4.3.3.B in the R Zone, under the Standard Method Development Standards as

 5 Properties are limited to 1 du/5 acres under Sect.
-4.3.3.B in the R Zone, under the Standard Method Development Standards as discused in the analysis section of the report.
+4.3.3.B in the R Zone, under the Standard Method Development Standards as discussed in the analysis section of the Staff Report.